gridcoin-community/Gridcoin-Research/doc/README.md

 for help and more information.
 * A lot of features core features are based on Bitcoin and have been documented on the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page)
 * Ask for help or discuss on [#gridcoin](https://webchat.freenode.net?channels=gridcoin) on Freenode.
-* Ask for help or discuss on the [Cryptocurrencytalk](https://cryptocurrencytalk.com/forum/464-gridcoin-grc/) forums
 * You can also join us on [Slack](https://grcinvite.herokuapp.com/) with the invite Token GRCsquad

 Building